shubhamsapra97/Front-End-Project-2/README.md

 • reflexions.txt file contains some of my thoughts about web development like :-

-     •What new skills have i learned?
+     • What new skills have i learned?
-     •What has been easy?
+     • What has been easy?
-     •What has been difficult?
+     • What has been difficult?
-     •How have i used the problem solving strategies from the first project to overcome challenges so far?
+     • How have i used the problem solving strategies from the first project to overcome challenges so far?